Masters in Design: Thesis Project

 Posing the questions

-How can we support survivors to heal?
+• How can we meaningfully support survivors in their healing journey?

-talking to the specialists
+Talking to the specialists

 • Liana